2.5 Cross-border mobility programmes

-The Instrument for Pre-Accession Assistance (IPA) came into effect at the start of 2007 and provide financial support for the country in the period 2007-2013.
-Afterward IPA II was created for the period 2014-2020 with financial allocation for North Macedonia of € 664.2 million.
+The Instrument for Pre-Accession Assistance (IPA) came into effect at the start of 2007 and provided financial support for the country in the period 2007-2013.
+Afterward IPA II was created for the period 2014-2020 with financial allocation for North Macedonia of € 608.7 million.
 Young people are a target group of IPA 2014-2020 Action Program EU Support for Education, Employment and Social Policy with one of the aims to strengthen evidence-based policy making and support the employability of youth.
 IPA also funded the establishment of a Western Balkans Youth Window, within the Youth in Actions program.
 The main aim of this Program is to support young people's transnational non-formal learning mobility through cooperation projects and activities.

 Regional Youth Cooperation Office (RYCO) is an international organization financed by the governments of the region and it is supported by the EU and other donors.
 They are supporting different youth mobility programmes which can be found on their web page (http://www.rycowb.org)

-Foreign volunteers are subject of the Law on Volunteering as well.
-Thus, the Law determines the possibilities and conditions for volunteering of foreigner.
+Foreign volunteers are subject to the Law on Volunteering as well.
+Thus, the Law determines the possibilities and conditions for volunteering for foreigners.
 A foreign individual may volunteer in North Macedonia upon issued Consent for volunteering by the Ministry of Labor and Social Policy and regulated residence in the Republic of North Macedonia (article 8, par.
 2).
-After the Consent for volunteering is being issued, the organizer of the voluntary service has obligation to inform the Ministry of Labor and Social Policy about the start of the volunteering activity, within 60 days.
+After the Consent for volunteering is being issued, the organizer of the voluntary service has an obligation to inform the Ministry of Labor and Social Policy about the start of the volunteering activity, within 60 days.
 The procedures related to the issuing of Consent for volunteering are explained in the Regulation of the manner, procedure and evidence for issuing of Consent for volunteering of foreign (non-residential) individual in the Republic of Macedonia (Правилник за начинот, постапката и евиденцијата за издавање на согласност за волонтирање на странско лице во Република Македонија).

-The Ministry of Foreign Affairs of North Macedonia updated their web site recently, and here is a list of every country in the world with information about the visa requirements.
+The Ministry of Foreign Affairs of North Macedonia updated their website recently, and here is a list of every country in the world with information about the visa requirements.

 These are the visa requirements for entering the Republic of North Macedonia: